 Explanation

-In this example, we define two namespaces, First and Second, each with a sayHello function.
-By using "using namespace First;", the compiler calls First::sayHello in main.
-After that, the Second::sayHello is not accessible without full qualification or additional using directive.
+In this illustration, we declare two namespaces, First and Second, each containing a sayHello function.
+When "using namespace First;" is employed, the compiler invokes First::sayHello within the main function.
+Subsequently, accessing Second::sayHello requires full qualification or an extra using directive.

 In-built Namespaces

-There are several in-built namespaces in C++.
-Some main functions in C++ in-built namespace are as follows:
+There are various predefined namespaces in C++.
+Some key functions within the C++ standard namespace include:

 Global Namespace

-The global namespace is the root namespace in C++.
-Any identifier declared outside of a named namespace belongs to the global namespace.
-By default, if we don-t specify a namespace, variables , functions , and classes are considered part of the worldwide namespace.
+The global namespace serves as the primary namespace in C++.
+Any symbol defined outside of a named namespace is part of the global namespace.
+In the absence of a specified namespace, entities like variables, functions, and classes are automatically placed within the global namespace.

-In C++, we can use the :: (scope resolution operator) without any preceding namespace name to explicitly refer to the global namespace inside another namespace.
+In C++, the :: (scope resolution operator) can be used without a preceding namespace name to explicitly reference the global namespace within another namespace.

 Syntax